 - Remove the ingredients and strain

-This recipe should complement udon noodles quite well.
-If you are looking for a soup stock for udon noodles, try this.
+If you are looking for a soup stock to serve with udon noodles, try this.

 Directions